 In the past few years, I have seen that smartphones are getting better and better.
 A device that is slowly trying to become universal.
 Becoming capable of running some games that have been difficult to run on the PC.
-Smartphone technology is advancing very fast and it looks like the smartphone industry is aiming to create a universal device.
+Smartphone technology is advancing very fast, and it looks like the smartphone industry aims to create a universal device.

-A device that can do anything seems unachievable, but technology has proven time and time again that “If the buyer is willing to pay for it the manufacturers are willing to work for it”.
+A device that can do anything seems unachievable, but technology has proven time and time again that “If the buyer is willing to pay for it, the manufacturers are willing to work for it.”
 Yes, that is how industries work.
 Smartphones are moving in the right direction.
 They already took over the music devices and are on their way to replace personal computers.
-If this goes on smartphones may become the device that does it all, work, and play all in the same device.
+If this goes on, smartphones may become the device that does it all, works, and play all in the same device.
 But what does this mean for game consoles, especially handheld consoles?

 Will Smartphones Take Over Game Consoles?

-The short answer to the question is “we don’t know”.
+The short answer to the question is “we don’t know.”
 This is why we are writing this blog post.
-This pure speculation.
-We believe these 2 industries will merge but smartphones will be the dominant device and consoles will launch many many small devices that will integrate with your smartphones to give a great gaming experience.
+This is pure speculation.
+We believe these 2 industries will merge, but smartphones will be the dominant device, and consoles will launch many small devices that will integrate with your smartphones to give a great gaming experience.

 But do you have to buy an expensive computer or a console for this?
-Not at all you can simply download the app, register, pay and play all on your smartphone but you will have to buy a smartphone controller attachment like the Razer Kishi or the Backbone One.
+Not at all.
+You can download the app, register, pay, and play all on your smartphone, but you will have to buy a smartphone controller attachment like the Razer Kishi or the Backbone One.
 They both cost around $100.
-This is a great way for Xbox and other console developers to make and save money at the same time.
-This way they can also bond game developers to not distribute their games on other platforms.
+This is a great way for Xbox and other console developers to make and save money simultaneously.
+This way, they can also bond game developers to not distribute their games on other platforms.

 The Future Of Game Developers

-Capcom released their flagship “Resident Evil 4” on smartphones, which was a very toned-down version of the game.
-The graphics were very toned down and the character models were not sharp as the game on PC and Consoles.
-Capcom also released another huge franchise game on smartphones and that was the “Devil May Cry 4”.
-Sadly DMC4 on mobile has the same setbacks as RE4.
+Capcom released their flagship “Resident Evil 4” on smartphones, a very toned-down version of the game.
+The graphics were very toned down, and the character models were not sharp as the game on PC and Consoles.
+Capcom also released another huge franchise game on smartphones, the “Devil May Cry 4”.
+Sadly, DMC4 on mobile has the same setbacks as RE4.

-We have seen both the industries go their own separate ways and have seen the game developers work for both industries separately.
-But now since the phones are being made for higher and higher performance both the industries are coming together again.
+We have seen both industries go their separate ways and have seen the game developers work for both industries separately.
+But now, since the phones are being made for higher and higher performance, both industries are coming together again.
 Both the Xbox Razer series and the Backbone One have taken inspiration from the Nintendo switch for the designs of their controllers.

 Gaming Phones Vs Handheld Consoles

-Looks like the smartphone industry is not going to take over the gaming consoles.
+It looks like the smartphone industry is not going to take over the gaming consoles.
 Instead, the gaming console companies are the ones that are adapting to the changes in consumer behavior.
-As more and more people are now using their smartphones for gaming on the go and with the start of 5G it is more possible to stream high-performance demanding games.
+As more and more people are now using their smartphones for gaming on the go and with the start of 5G, it is much more possible to stream high-performance demanding games.
 All this development in technology has now led to a revolutionary change in the gaming industry.

 Where the consumers only have to buy only 1 high-end device and subscribe to multiple services.
-Where the developers now will be placing their games on online platforms and they won’t have to worry about distributing the games around the world.
-Where the mega-corporations now have gained even more control not just on the consumers but on the developers too.
+The developers now will be placing their games on online platforms, and they won’t have to worry about distributing the games around the world.
+The mega-corporations now have gained even more control not just on the consumers but also on the developers.

-These changes are eliminating the need for gaming consoles for everyone and only the die-hard fans will be left to own consoles.
-This process is saving resources and the saved up resources can be used to make consoles that are premium for long-term fans.
+These changes eliminate the need for gaming consoles for everyone, and only die-hard fans will be left to own consoles.
+This process saves resources, and the saved up resources can be used to make premium consoles for long-term fans.

-This huge change in the gaming industry has created an ecosystem where you can enjoy all your best games for a small fee and the game developers can focus more on developing better games instead of distributing them across the world.
+This huge change in the gaming industry has created an ecosystem where you can enjoy all your best games for a small fee.
+The game developers can focus more on developing better games than distributing them across the world.
 But every convenience has its consequences.
-As time progresses the SAAS-powered business model will show some issues as there is no such thing as a perfect strategy.
+As time progresses, the SAAS-powered business model will show some issues as there is no perfect strategy.
 We have to see this by keeping our eye on the industry and its developing trends.